hapax/hapax.github.io/assets/mindjam.md

 #### Brainjamor

 Brainjam does not posit that time is cyclic.
-But although we only get one life, we are doomed to live that life eternally.
+But although we only get one life, we are doomed to live that life and all its moments eternally and simultaneously.